christopherisnow/parallel-thyme/content/_index.md

       label: Vitae
       url: /no-sidebar
   subtitle: >-
-    My work in dance, yoga, and bodywork explores the possibilities of expression, of animate and inanimate bodies.
+    My dedication and interest focus on the possibilities of expression, of animate and inanimate bodies.
 The breath and the bones, the pure geometric forms, the resonances and the dynamics of human relationships and persona.
   title: Jadi Carboni
 sections:
   - component: features.html
     features:
-      - description: >-
+      - description: ''
-          I choreograph and perform contemporary dance.
-My specialties include the Peppermint Twist.
         icon:
           enabled: true
           icon: fa-arrows
           style: style1
-        title: Dance
+        title: Choreographer and Performer
       - description: >-
           I teach Hatha-Vinyasa yoga in the reggaeton style.
 Click here for a schedule of open classes or here for private class rates.